-The regional adoption service practices a Hub and Spoke model.
+The regional adoption agency operates a Hub and Spoke model.

-The Hub teams are based in Warwick and Worcester/Hereford.
-The Hub is the central point for duty and referrals for all prospective adopters.
-In addition, social workers in the Hub recruit, prepare, assess and support adoptive families from the point of application through to one-year post adoption order to provide emotionally attuned parenting that helps their child recover from trauma and loss and to feel secure in their new family.
+The Hub is the central point for enquiries for prospective adopters.
+Social workers in the Hub recruit, prepare, assess and support adoptive families once children have been placed with them for one-year post order.
+The aim is to ensure that adoptive parents can provide emotionally attuned parenting that helps their child recover from trauma and loss and to feel secure in their new family.
+Social workers are engaged in wide range of activities including adopter duty, training and events and activities involving adoptive parents.

-The Spoke offices are located in each of the local authorities and social workers provide a range of therapeutic support to adoptive families, letterbox contact, young people's groups, stay and play and family based activities, birth records counselling and non-agency assessments.
-This work is underpinned by adoption best practice and knowledge of attachment, developmental trauma and DDP informed principles.
+The Spoke provide undertake assessment of needs, short and longer support to adoptive families often involving partner agencies, therapeutic support to adoptive families, adopted young people's groups, stay and play and family based activities for adoptive families and training, birth records counselling for adopted adults and non-agency assessments, This work is underpinned by adoption best practice and knowledge of attachment, developmental trauma and DDP informed principles.